-Kelly Happe is associate professor in the Department of Communication Studies.
-She holds a joint appointment with the Institute for Women's Studies.
+Kelly Happe is associate professor in the Department of Communication Studies and the Institute for Women's Studies.

 Dr. Happe is a rhetorical theorist and critic working at the intersection of Marxism, feminism, science studies, and biopolitics.
 Her scholarship has appeared in The Quarterly Journal of Speech, New Genetics and Society, MediaTropes, Philosophy and Rhetoric, and other venues.
 Her book, The Material Gene: Gender, Race, and Heredity After the Human Genome Project was published by NYU Press and is winner of the 2014 Diamond Anniversary Book Award from the National Communication Association.
 Dr. Happe is also the recipient of the 2014 Golden Anniversary Monograph Award for her essay "The Body of Race: Toward a Rhetorical Theory of Racial Ideology,” also from the National Communication Association.
 She is co-editor of the 2018 book Biocitizenship: On Bodies, Belonging, and the Politics of Life.